-If you can’t find what you’re looking for in the FAQ’s—we hate it when that happens!—please don’t hesitate to contact the Admissions office.
+If you can’t find what you’re looking for in the FAQ’s, don’t hesitate to contact the Admissions office.
 Your story, your ministry goals, and your needs are completely unique, and we want to hear from you!
 If you have questions specifically about Costs & Aid, check out our Costs & Aid FAQ page.

 1. Does GRTS have a particular denominational affiliation?